davorg/dmp/chapters/chapter11.md

 assignment.

-The code at the end of the script prints out the values in the returned data struc- ture.
+The code at the end of the script prints out the values in the returned data structure.
 Running this script against our sample INI file gives us the following result:

 	rules